 This page is dedicated to the most famous corner of Spa-Francorchamps, the Raidillon, by mistake often called Eau Rouge.
 In this article I tell you about the construction of the corner and the confusion about the name.
 Also information about the temporary chicane from 1994.

 The World famous corner

 The Raidillon is the steep fast right-hand corner which is cutting off the l'Ancienne Douane section since 1939.
 In the thirties there was a competition between the circuit owners to have the fastest track.
 Francorchamps didn't want to stay back so they decided to construct this artificial corner.
 The corner has a gradiënt of 17% and an elevation of 134 Feet (40.8 Meters).

 The Raidillon became one of the most beloved and feared corners in the world.
 While accelerating from the La Source hairpin down the straight you see these massive mountain in front of you which looks very intimidating!

 While touring cars enter the Raidillon about 200 km/h (125 Mph), Formula one cars do almost 300 km/h (185 Mph) at this point.
 With a well-trimmed car the bravest drivers will take this corner flat out!
 That's very important because after this corner comes the long Kemmel straight.

-At this picture (click to enlarge), made in Musée du Circuit at Stavelot, you see the old l'Ancienne Douane section and a little story about the construction of the Raidillon.
-Because the texts are in French and Dutch here an English translation: Airpicture from the circuit from the corner "La Source" to the bank to Burnenville.
-The long hairpin from "l'Ancienne Douane" is clearly vissible.
+On this picture above (click to enlarge), made in Musée du Circuit at Stavelot, you see the old l'Ancienne Douane section and a little story about the construction of the Raidillon.
+Because the texts are in French and Dutch here an English translation: Aerial view of the circuit from the corner "La Source" to the bank to Burnenville.
+The long hairpin of "l'Ancienne Douane" is clearly visible.
 He was cut off in 1939 by the famous "Raidillon".

 © Text & photos: Herman Liesemeijer